-General Partner & COO
+General Partner Emeritus

-Stephen is a member of the International Private Equity and Venture Capital Valuation Guidelines Board (IPEV Board).
+Stephen was appointed to the International Private Equity and Venture Capital Valuation Guidelines Board in 2008 and served for two terms (2008–2017).
 The IPEV Board was created in 2005 to develop and promote valuation guidelines and to provide guidance on the application of those guidelines to all worldwide stakeholders in the private equity and venture capital industry, including practitioners, investors, regulators and auditors.
 IPEV has also developed Investor Reporting Guidelines, which were developed and are intended to be used by both general partners and limited partners.

 He was also a founding member of the Private Equity Industry Guidelines Group (PEIGG) in 2002.
 PEIGG, the private equity industry's first broad-based alliance, included general partners, limited partners and service providers participating in both the venture and buyout segments in the U.S. and overseas.
 The group's objective was to promote consistent and transparent valuation and reporting guidelines for the private equity industry.